dbpokorny/autoclave/README.md

 ## Filesystem

-It is possible for a program to read from and write to the filesystem.
+It is possible for a program to read from and write to the filesystem (see test/helloFile.js).
 This data is stored in filesys/user/repo, so a path such as "path/to/file" will effectively read and write filesys/user/repo/path/to/file.
 All reads and writes in translated code must use relative pathnames.

-[1] A variety of techniques are applied: globals are re-named, property names are enclosed in backticks, and network and disk access is restricted to a list of pathnames, rate-limited, and capped.
-Accessing a property of an object is virtualized as a kind of "lightweight in-process system call".
-In addition, mock versions of basic system resources (like network and disk) are mediated by the virtual runtime library.

- - source-to-source compilation protects the system from code of unknown origin
+[1] The major code transformations are
+ - Built-in globals are re-named (table.js)
+ - property names are enclosed in backticks (table.js, tmpl/header.js)
- - access to system resources is restricted and rate-limited by the user
+ - network and disk access is restricted (tmpl/header.js) The shim intercepts and routes
+ - property to compensate for the added backticks
+ - mock versions of built-in modules

 [2] With `require("git@github.com:ghuser/ghrepo/path/to/file.js")`.
 When using
 `require` this way, source files are first compiled to the sandbox version before